 6. Clear Google Play Store Cache

-Clearing the Google Play Store app cache can solve the “No Internet Connection” error.
+So, clearing the Google Play Store app cache can solve the “No Internet Connection” error.

 To clear the cache of the Play Store, follow these steps: